higuma/ruby-alphametics-solver/README.md

 >
 > * Alphametics solver (Python recipe): <http://code.activestate.com/recipes/576615/>

 I was inspired from the book and made a ruby version `alphametics.rb`.
-I also made a testing `alphametics_test.rb`, which is the same spec as `alphameticstest.py` (borrowed from Dive Into Python 3).
+I also made a testing `alphametics_test.rb`, which is the same spec as `alphameticstest.py` (from Dive Into Python 3).

 ## Examples